mui/material-ui/docs/data/joy/components/typography/typography.md

 ```

 :::info
-**TypeScript**: You need module augmentation to add those values to the theme:
+If using **TypeScript** you need module augmentation to add those values to the theme:

 ```ts
 // in your theme or index file